mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 :hwlabel:`⏯` / :hwlabel:`CUE 4`                          Play / pause deck                                                                                                                      If hot cue 4 is set, go to hot cue 4, else set hot cue 4
 =======================================================  =====================================================================================================================================  =========================================================================

 The effect buttons and knobs on the left side apply to effect rack 1, the ones on the right to effect rack 2.
+The scratch behaviour can be changed to a more regular, turntable-like mode by changing the setting "Mixage.scratchByWheelTouch" to "true" inside the controller script "Reloop-Mixage.scripts.js".
+Note that the jog wheels are not very sensitive to touch though (sensitivity can be adjusted on the back of the controller).

 Trax selector
 -------------